grafana/grafana/docs/sources/permissions/organization_roles.md

 Can do everything scoped to the organization.
 For example:

 - Can add, edit, and delete data sources.
-- Can add and edit organizations, users, and teams.
+- Can add and edit users and teams in organizations.
 - Can configure app plugins and organization settings.
 - Can do everything allowed by the Editor role.